 Loaned securities used in these transactions are expected to amount to between 0 % and 5 % of the fund assets.
-The management company wishes to point out that this is merely an assessment based upon past experience.
+The management company wishes to point out that this is merely an estimate.
 The actual volume of securities lending will depend on the market environment and may amount to between 0 % and 30 % of the fund assets.